google/grain/docs/tutorials/data_sources/pytorch_dataset_tutorial.md

 (fashion_mnist_2[0][0].size(), fashion_mnist_2[0][1])
 ```

-The resulting contents are PyTorch tensor and one-hot encoded label indeed.
+The resulting contents are a PyTorch tensor and a one-hot encoded label, as expected.

++++

+## Processing the dataset with Grain

 Now let's move to Grain!
-Given the unprocessed dataset we want to arrive with the same transformation.
-You might have noticed in the "Dataset basics" tutorial that defining a data source requires implementing a class that inherits from `grain.sources.RandomAccessDataSource`.
+Our goal is perform the same transformation on the dataset as before, but this time using Grain API.
+You might have noticed in the [Dataset basics tutorial](https://google-grain.readthedocs.io/en/latest/tutorials/dataset_basic_tutorial.html) that defining a data source requires implementing a class that inherits from `grain.sources.RandomAccessDataSource`.
 With PyTorch datasets we don't need it - the dataset is already compliant with the protocol.

 First let's define our data source with random access capabilities.